SAMMISolutions/docs/doc_posts/_commands-introduction/purple-commands.md

 {% include image.html w="75" src="purple-commands.png" alt="SAMMI Purple Commands" %}

-If the async command does not contain a Save Variable box, you may choose an arbitrary amount of time using the [Wait](wait) command.
+Some async commands don't have a Save Variable box because they don't return a variable to indicate when they are finished.
+If you need to wait you may choose an arbitrary amount of time using the [Wait For Timeout](wait#waitfortimeout) command.

 You may also choose to let it continue without waiting if you don't need to know when it resolves.